bramstroker/homeassistant-powercalc/docs/source/configuration/global-configuration.md

 | utility_meter_tariffs         | list    | **Optional** |                        | Define different tariffs.
 See [HA docs](https://www.home-assistant.io/integrations/utility_meter/#tariffs).                                                                                                                         |
 | include_non_powercalc_sensors | boolean | **Optional** | true                   | Control whether you want to include non powercalc sensors in groups.
 See [include entities](../sensor-types/group/include-entities.md)                                                                                              |

-## Change GUI configuration service
+## Change GUI configuration action

-To change the configuration options for all Powercalc GUI config entries at once you can utilize the service `powercalc.change_gui_config`.
+To change the configuration options for all Powercalc GUI config entries at once you can utilize the action `powercalc.change_gui_config`.
 You can use it to change the configuration for the following options

 - create_energy_sensor